russelsantos19/100-days-of-code/log.md

 **Thoughts**:  I've been little bit confused in some logic(and, or, nand, nor, etc) I had to study more of it to solve another problem regarding date form validation in my project.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 45: August 09, 2020 Sunday

+**Today's Progress**:  Today I study #veutify.
+I also add some form-validation.
+A complicated combination of 'and', 'or', 'not' gives me a hard time, and I took a review.

+**Thoughts**:  I'm excited to apply veautify in my project.
+It does not come to my mind a 'component framework' that enables you to add ready-made component.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)